Igor Levit: Discography

 In 2007, when he was 20 years old, Levit released his debut album, a set of Beethoven's piano concertos, with the Cologne Chamber Orchestra, conducted by Helmut Müller-Brühl on Naxos records.
 In 2013, he released a two-disc set of Ludwig van Beethoven's late piano sonatas (Nos.
 28 to 32), on Sony Classical Records.
 His second Sony album, a recording of Johann Sebastian Bach's six keyboard partitas, was named Gramophone Magazine's recording of the month for October 2014.
 His third Sony album, a 3-CD set of Bach's Goldberg Variations, Beethoven's Diabelli Variations, and The People United Will Never Be Defeated! by Frederic Rzewski, was released in October 2015.
 His fourth album was a 2-CD set released in 2018 entitled Life, including works by Busoni, Bach, Schumann, Rzewski, Wagner, Liszt, and Bill Evans.
 It was Levit's response to the death of his best friend, German artist Hannes Malte Mahler, who died in a bicycle accident in 2016.

-His recordings of the complete Beethoven piano sonatas were released by Sony Classical on 13 September 2019.
+His recordings of the complete Beethoven Piano Sonatas were released by Sony Classical on 13 September 2019.
 Levit was named Gramophone's 2020 Artist of the Year.
 His recording On DSCH, pairing Shostakovich's 24 Preludes and Fugues Op.87 with Ronald Stevenson's epic Passacaglia on DSCH, was issued by Sony in 2021.
+His other recordings include: